gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2018-04/index.md

 * redis_without_snapshotting_without_auth_token
 * redis_without_snapshotting_with_auth_token

-To update your existing Redis cluster ensure you use `terragrunt state mv &lt;old_address&gt; &lt;new_address&gt;` to ensure that your cluster isn't deleted when you run `terraform apply`
+To update your existing Redis cluster ensure you use `terragrunt state mv &lt;old_address&gt; &lt;new_address&gt;` to ensure that your cluster isn&apos;t deleted when you run `terraform apply`

 For example:

-To update a Redis cluster that was deployed using the `redis_without_snapshotting` resource to one of the new resources, you'll simply run:
+To update a Redis cluster that was deployed using the `redis_without_snapshotting` resource to one of the new resources, you&apos;ll simply run:

 ```
 terragrunt state mv module.redis.aws_elasticache_replication_group.redis_without_snapshotting module.redis.aws_elasticache_replication_group.redis_without_snapshotting_without_auth_token